Toggle navigation

 Solution: Simple QSEHRA implementation with Take Command

 Blake set up a staff benefits task force to provide different perspectives on health insurance and select the best option for the organization.
-The task force found that a qualified small employer HRA (QSEHRA) would allow BBBS to set a fixed monthly allowance for employees to spend on eligible medical expenses.
+The task force found that a qualified small employer HRA (QSEHRA) would allow BBBSMC to set a fixed monthly allowance for employees to spend on eligible medical expenses.

 “Four staff members or family of staff members weren’t covered at all by health insurance,” said Blake.
 “By implementing QSEHRA they are now covered.
 That was a huge thing to tell the board — we would be able to provide coverage for people who otherwise wouldn’t have had it.”